Will the Cavaliers cover the spread vs. the Magic? Promo Codes, Betting Trends, Records ATS

 Additional Cavaliers Insights & Trends

-- The Cavaliers have a 5-5 record against the spread while finishing 7-3 overall in their past 10 games.
+- Cleveland has a 6-4 record against the spread while going 7-3 overall in its past 10 games.

-- In their past 10 contests, the Cavaliers have gone over the total four times.
+- Five of the Cavaliers' last 10 contests have gone over the total.

-- Against the spread, Cleveland has played worse at home, covering three times in 11 home games, and five times in nine road games.

 Bet on this or any NBA matchup at BetMGM